 In support of alumni professional integration in public service, starting from 2010 the Academy runs a Junior Public Officers' (JPO) Programme.
 JPO Programme provides an opportunity to the OSCE Academy’s graduates from Kazakhstan, Kyrgyzstan, and Afghanistan to intern at the Ministries of Foreign Affairs and other State Agencies of the country of their respective citizenship.
 The internship period last for three months.

-This JPO Programme is being implemented in accordance with the Agreements signed with the Ministry of Foreign Affairs of the Republic of Kazakhstan as of 10 September 2010, the Ministry of the Republic of Afghanistan as of 28 May 2012 (prolonged on 10 January 2018) and the Agency for Investment Promotion and Protection of the Kyrgyz Republic as of 16 June 2017 and the Ministry of Economy of the Kyrgyz Republic as of 23 July 2019.
+This JPO Programme is being implemented in accordance with the Agreements signed with the Ministry of Foreign Affairs of the Republic of Kazakhstan as of 10 September 2010, the Ministry of the Republic of Afghanistan as of 28 May 2012 (prolonged on 10 January 2018), the Agency for Investment Promotion and Protection of the Kyrgyz Republic as of 16 June 2017 and the Ministry of Economy of the Kyrgyz Republic as of 23 July 2019.

 1. Dinara Mussabalina '11 (Kazakhstan) “I see an internship at the MFA as a great opportunity not only to gain personal experience in the Ministry in the foreign affairs field, but also to bring back new visions and ideas to Kazakhstan, regardless of whether in the future I work in governmental or civil society agencies.”